-- Use the Brixon Template to establish proper hole locations for Brixon-to-door and latch-to-jamb. - 2.
+- 1. Use the Brixon Template to establish proper hole locations for Brixon-to-door and latch-to-jamb. - 2.
 Drill two 3/8-inch holes through the door. - 3.
-Mount the Brixon to the door using 5/16-inch x 2-1/2-inch bolts, nuts, and washers, with the bolt head to the inside of the door.
+Drill two 3/8-inch holes through the jamb, panel flange, and Brixon latch holder.